Harsh Focus on ‘Inexperienced’ CBS News Leadership as Chaos Deepens Over Anti-Israel Bias, ‘Selectively Edited’ Harris ‘60 Minutes’ Interview

 Hedge fund manager Bill Ackman criticized the network for the edits, which he said in a post on X could be the “worst violation of journalistic ethics ever during a presidential election.”

 “This violation of the public trust requires a CEO-level intervention, acknowledgment and apology.
-And the viewing public needs to see the unedited, unexpurgated interview in order for the public not to be misled in the last days before the election,” Ackman wrote.
+And the viewing public needs to see the unedited, unexpurgated interview in order for the public not to be misled in the last days before the election,” Mr. Ackman wrote.
 “Anything less is a whitewash and an acknowledgment that CBS News CEO Wendy McMahon orchestrated the manipulation.
 Who else on the CBS team would be bold enough to do the cut and paste at the risk of destroying [‘60 Minutes’]?”

 “CBS Mornings” co-host Tony Dokoupil interviewed Mr. Coates about his book on September 30 and asked him about the lack of references to the constant threats Israel faces while he criticized the Jewish state.
-A week later, top executives later criticized Mr. Dokoupil and said the interview did not meet editorial standards.

 Mr. Dokoupil, who is Jewish and has children living in Israel with his ex-wife, suggested during the interview that the language about Israel in Mr. Coates’ newest book was similar to literature that might be “in the backpack of an extremist.”
 The morning show co-host also asked why Mr. Coates did not even mention previous terrorist attacks in Israel or the first or second intifada.

 The interview sparked internal complaints that reached the network’s Race and Culture unit, Puck reported.
-The unit, which is supposed to decide if a segment’s “tone, content, and intention” are fit for the air, did not find an issue with Mr. Dokoupil’s questions but rather his tone, evenevxten though observers such as the Washington Post called the exchange “calm” and “heartfelt.”
+The unit, which is supposed to decide if a segment’s “tone, content, and intention” are fit for the air, did not find an issue with Mr. Dokoupil’s questions but rather his tone, even though observers such as the Washington Post called the exchange “calm” and “heartfelt.”

 The controversy eventually made its way to top executives, and during a morning meeting on the anniversary of Hamas’ October 7 massacre, Adrienne Roark, who oversees news gathering at the network, read extensively from the CBS News handbook.
 She then declared the interview did not meet editorial standards.
 After that meeting, executives originally planned to bring in a “mental health expert, DEI strategist, and trauma trainer,” Dr. Donald Grant, to moderate a conversation.

-Executives later nixed the plan to include the DEI expert, and Tuesday’s morning meeting was full of emotion, with staffers “yelling,” suggesting that “Israel’s existence as a state should be a part of fair conversation,” and employees tearing up, according to the Free Press.
-Other staffers called the interview “racist” and “xenophobic,” Puck reported.
+Executives then nixed the plan to include the DEI expert, and Tuesday’s morning meeting was full of emotion, with staffers “yelling,” suggesting that “Israel’s existence as a state should be a part of fair conversation,” and employees tearing up, according to the Free Press.
+Other staffers called the Coates interview “racist” and “xenophobic,” Puck reported.

-Despite CBS News employees being upset by the interview with Mr. Coates, the author has brushed off the alleged offense.
+Despite CBS News employees being upset by the interview with Mr. Coates, the author himself has brushed off the alleged offense.
 In an interview for Trevor Noah’s podcast, Mr. Coates said he was not insulted and was prepared for some pushback over his book.

 The network’s leadership is facing increasing criticism over its handling of the situation.
 In a statement to The New York Sun, the founder of #EndJewHatred, Brooke Goldstein, said, “Given the long history of bias against Israel and the lack of recognition of the basic civil rights Jews are entitled to as a minority people on the part of many media outlets, it is entirely unsurprising that CBS executives would reprimand a Jewish reporter merely for providing context and perspective when interviewing a notorious Jew-hater about his biased views.”